Tournament Directors, continue to check this section for important news, information and links.

 If your club needs new equipment, wants to offer more financial aid to players or wants to pay for coaches to obtain new training, the Board of Directors sits down and starts brainstorming: “Where do we get the money?
 There are all kinds of fundraisers out there, what would work best for our club?”
 Someone suggests, “Why not go with what we do best, soccer?
 How about if we host a tournament?”

 Hosting a tournament is not simply an expansion of what you already do as a club.
-It requires a highly motivated group of volunteers to run the tournament, along with resources such as helpers to work during the tournament, top quality fields and knowledgeable referees.
+It requires a highly-motivated group of volunteers to run the tournament, along with resources such as helpers to work during the tournament, top-quality fields and knowledgeable referees.
 It takes months to lay the groundwork for a successful tournament, and both the Board of Directors and the tournament volunteers must be committed to success before the decision is made to host one.
 Another factor that enters into the decision is the short length of summer tournament season in Minnesota.
-In 2013, there were 50 tournaments hosted by Minnesota Youth Soccer clubs and other organizations in the time period between the beginning of May and the end of July.
+In 2014, there were 44 tournaments hosted by Minnesota Youth Soccer clubs and other organizations in the time period between the beginning of May and the end of July.

 After the Board has voted to host a tournament (recorded in the meeting minutes), the work begins.
-The first step is to apply for sanctioning through the Minnesota Youth Soccer Association (MYSA).
-There are several important deadlines that need to be met for hosting tournaments in the calendar year for 2014.
+The first step is to apply for sanctioning through Minnesota Youth Soccer.
+There are several important deadlines that need to be met for hosting tournaments in the calendar year for 2015.
 They are as follows:

 |9/12/2014||The 2015 Intent to Host form stating tournament dates is due by 5:00 p.m. to the MYSA office (NO EXCEPTIONS).|